geekammo/learn-website-source/_posts/2014-06-11-creating-fonts-for-microview.md

     BYTE70 = 0xff
     BYTE71 = 0xff

-Manually plotting fonts is a very tedious task, MicroView's library was written to remove the burden of this tedious task from the users with its built-in fonts printing functions.
-Displaying a font in MicroView is as simple as:
+<p class="info">Manually plotting fonts and text is a very tedious task, MicroView's library was written to remove the burden of this tedious task from the users with its built-in fonts printing functions.
+Displaying text in MicroView is as simple as:</p>

     uView.print("Hello");